 When a Freelancer Is Genuinely the Right Choice

 We are a white label provider, so read this with appropriate skepticism.
-But there are real situations where a freelancer is the better call:
+But there are real situations where, in the white label Google Ads vs freelancer decision, a freelancer is the better call:

 You have 1-2 accounts in a highly specialized niche.
 If you have one medical device client with unusual regulatory constraints, finding the right specialist freelancer who has done exactly that work may deliver better results than a white label provider with generic systems.